alain-kubwayo/rest-countries-api-reactjs/README.md

-# REST COUNTRIES API IN REACT
+# Rest Countries API with Reactjs

 This project implements the user interface displaying all countries and their respective information such as country name, capital city, currencies, languages, and population.